anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

-The reason that the IPv6 address (field `ipv6_address`) is always included in the link-format result is that in the {{RFC6690}} link format, and per {{Section 3.2 of RFC3986}}, the authority component cannot include only a port number but has to include also the IP address.
+The reason that the IPv6 address (field `ipv6_address`) is always included in the link-format result is that in the {{RFC6690}} link format, and per {{Section 3.2 of RFC3986}}, the authority component cannot include only a port number but has to include also one of an IP literal or a hostname.

-The returned port is expected to process the encapsulated JPY messages described in {{stateless-jpy}}.
+The returned port (field `port`) is expected to process the encapsulated JPY messages described in {{stateless-jpy}}.
-The scheme is `jpy`, described in {{jpyscheme}}, and not regular `coaps` because the JPY messages effectively form a new protocol that encapsulates CoAPS messages.
+The scheme is `jpy`, described in {{jpyscheme}}, and not `coaps` because the JPY messages effectively form a new protocol that encapsulates CoAPS messages.

 ### Stateful Case